Heimar Hf.: Regular Announcement Of Share Buybacks In Accordance With The Buyback Program

 |

-These transactions were carried out in accordance with Heimar's buyback program, which was announced on September 16, 2024.
-According to the program, share purchases will total a maximum of ISK 500,000,000, and the program will remain in effect until this limit is reached, but no later than the company's 2025 Annual General Meeting.
+The transactions are in accordance with Heimar's buyback program, which was announced on September 16, 2024.
+According to the program, the buybacks will amount to a maximum of ISK 500,000,000 in total, and the program will remain in effect until that limit is reached, but no later than the company's 2025 Annual General Meeting.

-The execution of the buyback program will be in accordance with the Public Limited Companies Act, no. 2/1995, Article 5 of the Regulation of the European Parliament and of the Council (EU) no. 596/2014 on market abuse, as well as the Icelandic Act on Measures Against Market Abuse, no. 60/2021, and the Delegated Regulation of the European Commission no. 2016/1052/EU, which contains technical standards for buyback programs.
+The execution of the buyback program will comply with the Icelandic Public Limited Companies Act, No. 2/1995, Article 5 of the European Parliament and Council Regulation (EU) No. 596/2014 on Market Abuse, as referred to in the Icelandic Act on Measures Against Market Abuse, No. 60/2021, as well as the European Commission's delegated regulation No. 2016/1052/EU, which contains technical terms related to buyback programs.

 Legal Disclaimer: